 ForestWorks Directors are elected by members and contribute their industry knowledge, expertise and time to guide the strategic direction and governance of ForestWorks.

-Tony has 30 years’ experience in all facets of the forest industry, and has a particular interest in harvesting, processing and marketing.
-He has held a number of senior management positions in the hardwood plantation sector and has also operated his own consultancy business.
-Tony brings a wide range of executive management and board director experience to ForestWorks and is well connected with industry leaders, which enables him to provide analysis of current industry thinking, issues and challenges.
-Tony holds a Bachelor of Science (Forestry) from the Australian National University, a Postgraduate Diploma in Business Management and attended the International Executive Programme at INSEAD in France.
-Tony is also a Graduate Member of the Australian Institute of Company Directors (GAICD).
+Tony is a Director of Miller Grove Pty Ltd and was previously the Managing Director of Midway Ltd. He has over 30 years of experience in all facets of the forest industry, and has a particular interest in harvesting, processing, and marketing.
+Tony brings a wide range of executive management and board director experience to ForestWorks.
+He is well connected with industry leaders, which enables him to provide analysis of current industry thinking, issues, and challenges.

 Director | Chair of the Risk, Audit, and Compliance Committee

 Travis is a third generation timber/forestry worker who commenced with the CFMEU as a union organiser in 2004.